klange/toaruos/README.md

 * `cpudet`, a `cpuid` parser.
 * VL Gothic, a Japanese TrueType font.
 * DejaVu, a series of popular, free TrueType fonts.
-* A SHA512 hash library, used in the login applications to provide naïve hashed password support.
+* A SHA512 hash library
-* The popular DMZ CC By-SA mouse cursor theme from Novell.
 * `utf8decode.h`, UTF8 decoding tools.
 * A port of `glxgears`.
 * Various Curses examples by Pradeep Padala.